imagineLife/big-site/content/node/errors/catching.md

 ```

 ## Handling Errors
-Error `code` properties can be interpreted as one way to "handle" errors more gracefully:
-## Errors Can Get Handled
 Errors can be caught in the code and handled.
-Another post reviews [using try/catch](/node/errors/catching) syntax to intercept errors.
 ```js
 // constants
 const NOT_NUMBER_ERR_CODE = 'NOT_A_NUMBER';